 Central Administrative Division

 The Central Administrative Division receives and handles all customer service-related requests.
 The division routes requests to the proper divisions within the Public Works Department and/or other City departments, municipalities and agencies.
 Requests are documented through the GovQA web platform for proper follow-up and future reference.
 The Central Administrative Division is the bridge between the multiple divisions and supports in consolidating all operations for uniformity.

-The Automotive Division is responsible for the acquisition, maintenance, and disposal of all City vehicles and heavy equipment.
-In addition, the division provides fueling services to the City’s fleet.
+The Fleet Management Division is responsible for the acquisition, maintenance, and disposal of all city vehicles and heavy equipment.
+In addition, the division provides fueling services to the city’s fleet.

 Request Trash Pit FillRequest Trash Pit Fill